PowerMops/powermops-site/src/routes/pmops/Classes-6.md

   ----------- ------------------------

   -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   **Note:** Many of the methods are just overridden versions of the methods of the superclass Scroller, where there is an additional action to perform to the TextEdit object, but where the behavior of the method is really the same.
-We won\'t list these individually, but concentrate on the methods that are new in this class. accessing
+We won't list these individually, but concentrate on the methods that are new in this class. accessing
   textHandle:
   handle: